KateChern/Marketing-Attribution/README.md

 3. CoolTShirts can re-invest in 5 campaigns.
 Which should they pick and why?

-Read more in Marketing-Attribution.pdf file
+Check Marketing-Attribution.pdf file to see the results.